moss-l/bhs-js-testing/NOTES.md

 Throughout this document I'll can use the arrow symbol, ⟹, to mean "the thing on the left has the value on the right" to illustrate the values of different expressions in Javascript.
-(N.B. the ⟹ is not part of the code; you'll never type it in your programs.)
-With these literal values it's not entirely interesting because the only way to to show the value to the right of the arrow is more or less the same thing that will be on the left hand.
-However not always exactly the same as often the same value can be written in multiple ways that are syntactically different but that mean the same thing.
+Note: the ⟹ is not part of the code; you'll never type it in your programs.
+With literal values it's not entirely interesting to show their value because the only way to to show the value to the right of the arrow is more or less the same thing that will be on the left.
+However not always—the syntax for some types is loose enough that the same value can be written in multiple ways that are syntactically different but that mean the same thing.
 For instance numbers can be written with a decimal point but if the fractional part is zero the value is the integer value and is canonically represented without any decimal point.

 ```
 10 ⟹ 10